Python Dictionary

 The Nile

-Iterate through key:value pairs of Dictionary
+Iterate through key:value pairs in Dictionary

 Python Program